 City of Berkeley • Harassment Prevention Policy

-It is the policy of the City of Berkeley that harassment on the basis of race, color, religion, ancestry, national origin, age, sexual orientation, marital status, political affiliation, family care leave status, physical or mental disability or medical condition, as well as sexual harassment based on gender will not be condoned or tolerated.
-All employees are guaranteed the right to a work place free of hostility and intimidation.
+It is the policy of the City of Berkeley that harassment on the basis of race, color, national origin, ancestry, religion, age, physical or mental disability or medical condition, sex, gender, gender identity, gender expression, sexual orientation, genetic information, marital status, pregnancy, political affiliation, denial of medical or family care leave, as well as sexual harassment based on gender will not be condoned or tolerated.
+All employees are guaranteed the right to a work place free of hostility and intimidation based on any of the above-referenced protected classifications.
 The City will neither tolerate nor condone harassment of employees by managers, supervisors, co-workers, or non-employees with whom City employees have a business, service, or professional relationship.
 Retaliation against an employee who complains or reports any act of harassment in violation of this policy is prohibited.
 The City is committed to ensuring and providing a work place free of harassment.
 The City will take disciplinary action, up to and including termination, against an employee who violates this policy.

 LEGAL DEFINITION OF SEXUAL HARASSMENT